+- With a full-time caregiver;

+- Diagnosed with Alzheimer's disease or related neurocognitive disorder;

-- With a full-time caregiver; - Able to walk or self-propel a wheelchair; - Have wandered from a supervised setting or exhibit exit seeking tendencies; and/or - are experiencing anxiety, increased confusion or agitation due to a change in environment.
+- Have wandered from a supervised setting;

+- · Exhibit exit seeking tendencies; and/or

+- Are experiencing anxiety, increased confusion or agitation due to a change in environment.

-If you encounter a patient wearing a Radio Frequency Bracelet or GPS device, please call 911.
+If you encounter a patient wearing a Radio Frequency Bracelet, please call 911.